internetarchive/dweb-mirror/README-iiab-raspberry.md

 If they dont work please email mitra@archive.org

 ## See also
-* [https://github.com/internetarchive/dweb-mirror/issues/111] for meta task for anything IIAB.
+* [issue #111](https://github.com/internetarchive/dweb-mirror/issues/111) for meta task for anything IIAB.
-* [./README-raspberrypi.md] for a non IIAB install of dweb-mirror
+* [README-raspberrypi.md](./README-raspberrypi.md) for a non IIAB install of dweb-mirror

 ## Initial setup - getting Raspbian